zulhilmizainuddin/androidmon/README.md

 ## How to use

-Start the application by running:
+Start the application by running androidmon.bat or run the following command at the root folder:

     npm start